 What seemed unrealistic and not even in reaching distance several weeks ago, has unfortunately become our daily reality: the Corona virus has infected many countries over the world in a matter of weeks, shaking the world as we know it to its core.
+How can social media come to the rescue?

 One of the biggest measures taken to control this virus is social distancing – keeping us apart from our families and friends.
 Thanks to the digital age we live in, there are many tools to help us stay in touch with our loved ones, without actually having to go outside.
 People have become very creative in recreating the feeling of togetherness.
 New concepts like the e-peritif with friends while drinking a “Quarantini” are launched, and Facetime and WhatsApp gain an important roll in these ‘lockdown’ days.